etolpygo/clubforce/README.md

-`docker-compose up` starts the container hosted at http://localhost:8000/
+`docker-compose up` builds and starts the container hosted at http://localhost:8000/